Waleran de Beaumont, 1st Earl of Worcester: Political decline

-In 1149, Waleran started to lose favor within the Angevin faction, and was gradually excluded from power in Normandy, as his influence waned with the coming of age of Duke Henry and Geoffrey Plantagenet.
+In 1149, Waleran started to lose favour within the Angevin faction, and was gradually excluded from power in Normandy, as his influence waned with the coming of age of Duke Henry and Geoffrey Plantagenet.

 Waleran's great influence in Normandy survived till 1151, but the new regime of Duke Henry was not sympathetic to him.
 He made the fatal error of temporising with the Capetian court and assisting the campaigns of Louis VII, his overlord for Meulan.
 Though his support gained Waleran the hugely profitable wardship of the great county of Vermandois during the minority of his young cousin Count Ralph II, it also led to his downfall.
 In the second half of 1153, he was ambushed by his nephew and enemy Robert de Montfort, who held him captive in the castle of Orbec, due to his link with Louis VII, while his Norman and English estates were stripped from Waleran by Duke Henry's friends and officers.
 The earldom of Worcester was suppressed and his Worcestershire castles destroyed in 1155.

 Although Waleran was released, his power in Normandy was broken, and an attempt to reclaim Montfort-sur-Risle from his nephew was a humiliating failure.
 Waleran was an outsider at the court of Henry II, and between 1160 and 1162 lost his Norman lands and castles when he supported Louis VII against Henry II.
 His last years were eked out as a landowner and justice in the duchy.
 The last notice of his activities is a settlement of his affairs relating to his priory of Gournay-sur-Marne around the end of 1165.
 Twenty days before his death he entered the abbey of St Peter of Préaux, the ancestral abbey of his family south of Pont Audemer in Normandy, and died as a monk there on 9 or 10 April 1166.
 He was buried in its chapter house alongside several other members of his dynasty.